 The Brains Behind the Brawn: Control Systems and Sensors

 Actuators are the muscle.
-But what tells them what to do?
+However what informs them what to do?
 Electronic Control Units (ECUs).

 - ECUs take signals from buttons, sensors, or your key fob.